BillyZen/rick-and-morty-api-explorer/README.md

 I have carried out a couple of tests using jest and react test library.
 The challenge with this was more within the mocking of the authentication provider and the graphql client.

-If you don't want to create your own log in I will send a prepared user in the email for you to use.
+If you don't want to create your own log in please use: username: willjayandtay+123@hotmail.co.uk password: Perdoo123!